- Purchase the complete Expat Arrivals New Zealand Guide (PDF)

-Despite being a fairly isolated island country in the southwestern Pacific, expats who are familiar with the USA and Europe are unlikely to experience a significant amount of culture shock in New Zealand.
+Despite it being a fairly isolated island country in the southwestern Pacific, expats who have experience living in other Western countries are less likely to experience significant culture shock when relocating to New Zealand.

-Maori culture plays an important role in public life and has influenced the dominant culture in the country.
-However, New Zealand is broadly recognised as a Western country As a former British colony, it still retains the British monarch as its head of state – despite being independent and having its own government.
+Maori culture plays a vital role in public life and has heavily influenced the country's dominant culture; however, New Zealand is generally regarded as a Western country.
+As a former British colony, it still retains the British monarch as its head of state – despite being independent and having its own government.

-Open-minded expats who make an effort to learn about the local culture and are realistic about the positives and negatives of living in New Zealand are likely to enjoy life in their new host country.
+Open-minded expats who make an effort to learn about the local culture and are realistic about the pros and cons of living in New Zealand are likely to enjoy life in their new host country.

 Socialising in New Zealand

 New Zealanders are known to be friendly, helpful and egalitarian.
 Local residents also tend to be laid back.
-All of this is reflected in the informal dress code adopted at restaurants and other social occasions.
+All of this is reflected in the informal dress code adopted at social gatherings.

 Children in New Zealand are highly valued and residents take the safety and upbringing of children very seriously.
-New Zealand societal attitudes focus strongly on the community.
-Expats are often pleasantly surprised by how helpful strangers can be.
+New Zealander societal attitudes focus strongly on the community, and expats are often pleasantly surprised by how helpful and generous strangers can be.

-Though locals are generally warm and courteous, they can be reserved which may feel isolating at times.
-While instances of outright discrimination against foreigners are not frequent, many expats feel, for instance, that the job market is more skewed towards locals.
-Some expats may also feel that cementing lasting friendships with local residents can be hard.
+Although locals are generally warm and courteous, they can also be reserved, which may feel isolating at times.
+Although outright discrimination against foreigners is rare, expats may feel that the job market favours locals.
+Some expats may also struggle to cement lasting friendships with local residents.

 Outdoor lifestyle and sports in New Zealand

 New Zealanders share a love of the outdoors and staying healthy.
 Most suburban neighbourhoods have parks where families often take their children in the evenings.
-There is usually a national park or a range of outdoor activities within driving distance.
+There is also usually a national park or a range of outdoor activities within driving distance of any city.

-As can be seen by the amazing playing fields throughout New Zealand, sport is at the centre of local culture.
-While sports like cricket, netball and soccer are popular, rugby is decidedly the national sport.
+As can be seen from the multitude of amazing playing fields throughout New Zealand, sport is at the centre of local culture.
+While sports such as cricket, netball and soccer are popular, rugby is decidedly the favourite national pastime.
 The national team, the All Blacks, are one of the strongest sides in the world, having won the Rugby World Cup several times.

 Adjusting to life in New Zealand is further influenced by how sparsely populated the country is.
-This sense of space may take some getting used to.
-Though many new arrivals end up finding it very enjoyable to have a beach or golf course all to themselves.
+This sense of space may take some getting used to, though many new arrivals end up finding it highly enjoyable to have a beach or golf course all to themselves.

 Environment and weather in New Zealand

 The country's general climate can be a slight culture shock for expats choosing to settle in New Zealand.
-While rainy and cold weather won’t be unfamiliar for many expats, the standard of insulation in many of the houses in New Zealand is a point of contention for foreigners from countries that are better equipped to deal with the cold.
+While rainy and cold weather may not be unfamiliar to many expats, the standard of insulation in many New Zealand houses can be a point of concern for those from countries better prepared for the cold.

 An accepted part of life for most New Zealanders, and a point of concern for some expats is the constant threat of earthquakes.
-The country is situated along the Pacific Ring of Fire and New Zealand experiences thousands of earthquakes every year, although the vast majority of them aren’t even felt.
+The country is situated along the Pacific Ring of Fire, which results in New Zealand experiencing thousands of earthquakes every year, although the vast majority of them aren’t even felt.

-Many residents have an emergency kit in their garage that consists of water, food and medical supplies.
-This prospect may leave many new arrivals feeling uneasy.
-However, this is only a safety precaution.
+Many residents have an emergency kit in their garage for use after a bad earthquake, that consists of water, food and medical supplies.
+Although this may make new arrivals feel uneasy, emergency kits are only a safety measure.
 Before the tragic earthquake in Christchurch in 2011, the last time that an earthquake caused substantial casualties was in 1931.